 Improved boundary groups for SCCM CB 1706 preview software update points (SUP).
 Fallback for SUPs now uses a configurable time for fallback to neighbor boundary groups, with a minimum time of 120 minutes.
-Independent of the fallback configuration, a client attempts to reach the last software update point it used for 120 minutes.
+Independent of the fallback configuration, a client who attempts to reach the last software update point is used for 120 minutes.
 After failing to reach its original server for two hours, the client switches to a shorter cycle for contacting a new SUP.

 Trigger Compliance Notification Alerts from SCCM CB 1706

 There are some great improvements in Device compliance policy improvements.
 You can configure a time-ordered sequence of actions that are applied to devices that fall out of compliance.
-For example, you can notify users of non-compliant devices via e-mail or mark those devices non-compliant.
+For example, you can notify users of non-compliant devices via e-mail or mark those devices as non-compliant.
 This can be done via \Assets and Compliance\Overview\Compliance Settings\Compliance Policies\Compliance Notification Templates.

 SCCM CB Compliance Policy options for AAD Registration and Antimalware

-Also, I could see the new compliance policies for full SCCM clients which can be used in conjunction with Conditional Access for Managed PCs.
+Also, I could see the new compliance policies for full SCCM clients, which can be used in conjunction with Conditional Access for Managed PCs.
 Those compliance policies are Azure Active Directory Registration and Antimalware presence.

 Android and iOS Enrollment Restrictions is Available in SCCM CB 1706